jspecht3/pixi-tutorial/README.md

 We can run the task and see that the output is $\pi$ as expected.
 ```
-joe@v5:~/...$ pixi run print
+joe@v5:~/...$ pixi run example
 ✨ Pixi task (example): python example.py
 3.141592653589793
 ```

 #### Tasks with Dependencies
-A lone task may not change the world, but together they just might.
+A lone task may not change the world, but together they might.
 You can create tasks that depend on other tasks.
 To do this, let's open `example.py`
 ```
 $ vi example.py
 ```